 - Professional application — Spray application in a controlled environment by someone who refinishes cabinets regularly, not occasionally.

-If your cabinets are peeling and you’re ready to fix the problem permanently, get in touch for a free assessment.
+If your cabinets are peeling and you’re ready to fix the problem for the long term, get in touch for a free assessment.
 I’ll inspect the failure, tell you honestly what’s going on, and recommend the right solution — even if that solution is something other than hiring me.

 Learn more about why painted cabinets peel and how cabinet painting compares to full refinishing.